Nakilon/rasel/README.md

           ^  ,,,,,"true"A  <
           ^ ,,,,,,"false"A  <
 ```
-This is now 2-3 times shorter.
+This is 2-3 times shorter.

 ### AdventOfCode 2020 1 1 non-golfed solution